Get insider access

 • Dirt compartment: The dirt compartment is found under the copper bin lid.
 It features a built-in carrying handle and a release button to open the bottom of the compartment and drop any stored debris.
 Aside from releasing debris, you can clean it by tapping it against the side of a garbage bin or washing under water.
 You need to remove the filter before doing so since it isn't washable.

 • Filter: The filter is located inside the vacuum's dirt compartment.
-You can tap it against your garbage bin to dislodge any stuck-on debris, though this component isn't washable and shouldn't be cleaned with water.
+You can tap it against your garbage bin to dislodge any stuck-on debris, though this component isn't washable, and you shouldn't clean it with water.
 Like most other parts here, it needs to be cleaned once or twice a month, depending on if you're a pet owner.

 • Brushrolls: The brushrolls are accessed by removing the brush guard under the vacuum.
 You can clear stuck debris or hair wraps by hand once or twice a month, depending on use.
 It can be a little hard to reinsert the brushroll since it needs to be precisely aligned.